A referral pathway built around your patient

 Common questions from referring clinicians

-Dr. Justin Roche and Kate Roche co-authored a published response to the RCPI Faculty of Paediatrics consensus statement, which appeared in the Irish Medical Times.
-Our position is that the clinical significance of tongue tie is frequently underestimated in guidelines that focus primarily on anterior tie presentations in breastfed newborns, and that the evidence base for the impact of posterior tie and for the effects of untreated restriction on speech, sleep, dental, and jaw function in older patients is not adequately reflected in current national guidance.
-We are committed to evidence-based practice and to transparent communication about the limits of what tongue tie treatment can and cannot achieve.
+Dr. Justin Roche and Kate Roche co-authored a published response to the RCPI statement, which appeared in the Irish Medical Times.
+Our position is that the clinical significance of tongue tie - particularly posterior restriction and its impact on speech, sleep, dental development, and jaw function - is not adequately reflected in current national guidance.
+We are co-signatories of the 2026 international consensus statement on ankyloglossia.

 Can you liaise directly with my patient's other practitioners?